 When you ignore sleep, it catches up with you.
 Your cognitive ability diminishes and you’ll fall asleep even while awake.
 It’s eye for an eye.
 Every hour you miss, you’re going to sleep an extra hour the next night to make up for it.

 If you are experiencing sleep problems, learn these 10 simple rules we have devised for you:

 - Stop all caffeinated and alcoholic beverages.
 You may resume at a slower pace after treatment.

 - Avoid processed foods and any artificial or natural flavors before bedtime.

 - Keep your room temperature low and cut back on heavy or synthetic bedding.

 - Do not allow light in the room one hour before bedtime.
 This means no phones or electronic devices, or TV.

 - Listen to an audiobook, any title you wish.
-Set a 8-15 minute sleep timer.
+Set an 8-15 minute sleep timer.

 - Take Magnesium (250mg-400mg) and Melatonin (1 mg) before bedtime.

-- Keep strenuous exercise away from time of sleep.
+- Keep strenuous exercise away from the time of sleep.

 - Develop a sleep routine and follow it until you regain normal cycles.

 *Of course, for those who prefer a quick fix, and when all aforementioned fails, modern medicine has thankfully given us remedies, such as Ambien, Lunesta, and the latest, Belsomra.
 I prescribe them mainly for short-term use.
 At times, patients experience a world of difference in their sleep patterns- for the better.